-You can do some of these things, all of these things, or none of these things – Iceland is also the perfect place to just kick back, relax, and take it all in.
+You can do some of these things, all of these things, or none of these things – Iceland is also the perfect place just to kick back, relax, and take it all in.
 It’s a great destination for anyone, anytime.
 You should definitely try to visit Iceland in 2023.
-Start planning now to take advantage of new budget flights heading that way – and go soon, before it’s inundated with even more travelers!
+Start planning to take advantage of new budget flights heading that way – and go soon before it’s inundated with even more travelers!

 9. Florida Keys, Florida

-With the Lunar New Year upon us, it’s the perfect time to reflect and start planning new adventures for the upcoming year.
+With the Lunar New Year upon us, it’s the perfect time to reflect and plan new adventures for the upcoming year.
 According to the Chinese lunar calendar, 2023 is the Year of the Rabbit.